bucs445fall2025/project-team-rocket/sprints/ch3_sprint/sprint.md

 The app runs on both laptop and phone browsers without looking broken.

 ## **Assumptions:**
-[List any assumptions about the technology, users, or resources that could impact development.]
 Everyone using the site is a student who just wants to share or find internships.

 For MVP, we’ll keep authentication simple (school email or just a basic login).